w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 Some common data quality issues to check include:

 - *missing values* or attributes;
+  - E.g., unknown date of death (is it missing? is the person alive?)
 - whether *all possible values are represented*;
+  - E.g., all age groups are contained in the dataset
-- the *plausibility of values*;
-  - E.g., review any attributes that may give answers that conflict with common sense (e.g., teenagers with high income)
+- the *plausibility of values*, review any attributes that may give answers that conflict with common sense;
-- the *spelling* of values;
+  - E.g., teenagers with high income
-- and whether attributes with different values have similar meanings (e.g., low fat, diet).
+- whether attributes with different values have *similar meanings*;
+  - E.g., `low fat` and `diet`
+- the *spelling* of values.
+  - E.g., `law fat` or `low fat`?

 > Nothing to worry about in Iris